wilsonchen12/app/README.md

 Wilson Chen

-This dash application make a box plot of tips dataset from seaborn package.
+This dash application makes a box plot of the Tips dataset from Seaborn package.
 It allows users to arbitrarily choose a grouping factor, a splitting factor and different levels to visualize the data.
 Its menu also has hide/show and select all/none/latest features in composite menu that were coded in object-oriented style.